enderNakamoto/zkMile-contracts/README.md

 Used Tutorial to mint basic tokens and understand how mina native tokens work.
 Also looked ta Mina Token API to see what is possible.

-Next research - look at example Dex to see how an ZkApp can interact with a Mina Native Token
+Next research - look at example ([DEX](https://github.com/o1-labs/o1js/tree/main/src/examples/zkapps/dex)) to see how an ZkApp can interact with a Mina Native Token

 **Potential Contribution Opportunity:**
 Updating the SnarkyJs math library to O1js standards.